 TAKING CBD ON A PLANE IN THE USA

 In the USA, CBD Oils come with and without THC.
 So it’s a little more complicated here.
 Although medical cannabis (with THC) is legal in some states in the USA, all airports are controlled under federal law.
 This means that if, for example, you bought CBD Oil with THC in Colorado, you can’t fly with it.
 That’s because under federal law THC is illegal in the USA.

-However, if you’re flying with a 0.05% THC CBD Oil like KLORIS CBD, you aren’t breaking any laws.
+However, if you’re flying with a low THC CBD Oil made from Hemp, like KLORIS CBD, you aren’t breaking any laws.
 It’s still going to be important that your bottle clearly states this.
 There’s also a chance that a misinformed officer at the airport doesn’t understand the difference between the two products.
 It won’t land you in jail, but it could slow you down and they may take it off you.

-TAKING CBD ON A PLANE IN THE ASIA, AFRICA & REST OF WORLD
+TAKING CBD ON A PLANE IN ASIA, AFRICA & REST OF WORLD

 This is where things get really interesting.
 Take Thailand for example.
 There have been cases of people getting 5 years in a Thai jail for carrying substances that were legal in their home country, only to find they are a criminal when they land.
 Prescription drugs like Tramadol.

 There was also a case of Mostafa Soliman, an America citizen who was imprisoned in Egypt in 2010 for importing organic hemp seed oil, used mostly in salads.
 If convicted he would have faced the death penalty.
 Thankfully he was released following protests.
 Although these horror stories do exist, there are also plenty of people on TripAdvisor forums saying they’ve traveled happily between borders with a single bottle of 0.2% THC CBD Oil in their hand luggage, still we can only suggest everyone follows whatever the local law is of their destination.